cyberpunkme/cyberpunkme/README.md

-- 👋 Hi, I’m @cyberpunkme
+- 👋 Hi, I’m cyberpunkme
 - 👀 I’m interested in tech,movie,music
-- 🌱 I’m currently learning tg bots
+- 🌱 I’m currently learning to edit the repo of someone's tg bots
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate with nobody
 - 📫 How to reach me........

 <!---